chef-boneyard/oss-repo-standardization-2025/reports/2025-07-10/report.md

 Operations, Product, DevRel, Engineering Management, Architecture are represented on the board.
 The board currently intakes 20 repos per week.

 The job of the internal review board is to assign each repo to one of six **workflows** (see below).
-At this time, only the Decommission and Quick-Archive workflows are being implemented; Quick-Archive does not require community interaction.
+At this time, only the Decommission and Existing-Boneyard-Archive workflows are being implemented; Existing-Boneyard-Archive does not require community interaction.
 This section describes teh repos selected for Decommisioning; for details of the Decommisioning process, see the Workflows section.
 Note that the first step of the Decommissioning process is a 30-day feedback period.

 ### How to Provide Feedback a Decommission Decision